AtomicYakuza/AuroraTracker/README.md

 Welcome to the Aurora Forecasting Application, a Python program that predicts the visibility of auroras (Northern Lights) in Coventry using NOAA data: [3-day-forecast](https://services.swpc.noaa.gov/text/3-day-forecast.txt).
 ## 📋 Overview

+### Version 0.3
+🛠️ New Features
+- Added auto-location detection to provide an accurate forecast based on the user's current location (use a VPN to simulate different locations).
+- Added file / location to Error Codes in README.md ([See here](#-error-codes))

+🐛 Bug Fixes
+- Fixed multiple occurrences of the misspelling "forcast" to "forecast."

 ### Version 0.2
 🛠️ New Features
 - Added location input after the initial Coventry check